go-gremlins/gremlins/docs/docs/usage/mutations/invert_loop.md

 # Invert loop control

-_Invert loop control_ will perform inversions on control operations, which means a `continue` will become a `break`..
+_Invert loop control_ will perform inversions on control operations, which means a `continue` will become a `break`.

 ## Mutation table